-This component of the survey will consist of two teams.
-Each team will be led by a graduate student and consist of 3-4 field school participants.
-The graduate student will be responsible for completing all paperwork (including field notes), taking photographs, recording GPS locations, submitting artifacts to the field lab manager, and for reporting their findings on a daily basis.
+This component of the survey will consist of one teams led by a field supervisor and consist of 3-4 field school participants.
+The supervisor will be responsible for completing all paperwork (including field notes), taking photographs, recording GPS locations, submitting artifacts to the field lab manager, and for reporting their findings on a daily basis.